getdozer/dozer/README.md

 In summary, Dozer's goal is empowers a single engineer to handle the entire data lifecycle, needed to produce scalable data products.

-A Dozer application consists g a YAML file that can be run locally using the Dozer Live UI.
+A Dozer application consists of a YAML file that can be run locally using the Dozer Live UI or Dozer CLI.

 ![Screenshot](./images/dozer_live_screen.png)

-Following the local development and testing, Dozer Apps can be self-hosted or instantly deployed using Dozer Cloud (coming soon).
+Following the local development and testing, Dozer Apps can be self-hosted or instantly deployed to Dozer Cloud (coming soon).

 ## Supported Sources and Tranformation Engines
 Dozer currently supports multiple databases, data warehouses and object store as a source.
 Whenever possible, Dozer leverages real-time streaming to keep data always fresh.